szclsya/sasm/README.md

 [wishlist]
 # Add packages and version you want here.
 # Specifying "any" then apm will try to use the latest available package
+# For package names including '+' and '.', double quote the package name
 plasma-desktop = "any"
 ```

-Put this file at `/tmp/apm.toml` and run. apm will download dbs from the specified mirror and find a feasible package installation list, or spill out Unsolvable.
+Put this file at `/etc/apm/config.toml` and run. apm will download dbs from the specified mirror and find a feasible package installation list, or spill out Unsolvable.

 ## Solver
 apm utilizes [varisat](https://github.com/jix/varisat), a very fast, CDCL based SAT solver.
 Currently, solver is able to enroll all dependency rules (like package dependencies and breaks) in the db into the solver and try to find a feasible solution, and then try to optimize the result.